1.2 The CLTS FS Determines Functional Eligibility for Long-Term Support Programs

 - Screeners must address each question carefully to assure accuracy, even when a screener knows a child well.

 - Screeners are prohibited from altering a response to any particular question in an attempt to make a child functionally eligible or ineligible.
 The response to a single question will not give specific results.
-Rather the screen logic compiles all responses and compares this to functional eligibility, level of care and target group information.
-If a screener gets an unexpected result for any of these areas, the CLTS FS Coordinator must be contacted.
+Rather, the screen logic compiles all responses and compares this to functional eligibility, level of care, and target group information.
+If a screener gets an unexpected result for any of these areas, the CLTS FS email box must be contacted.

-- Screeners are expected to refer all questions and concerns to the CLTS FS Coordinator.
+- Screeners are expected to refer all questions and concerns to the CLTS FS email box.
 This assures consistent interpretation of the CLTS FS.
 Consistent responses are critical for ongoing inter-rater reliability.
-Changes and corrections as a result of questions are then communicated to all programs utilizing the CLTS FS.
-This information may also lead to revisions in the CLTS FS assuring ongoing quality improvement.
+Changes and corrections as a result of questions are then communicated to all programs using the CLTS FS.
+This information may also lead to revisions in the CLTS FS to ensure ongoing quality improvement.

 Parallel to the screener qualification, training, and certification requirements stated above, there are quality performance and assurance requirements to ensure consistency and accuracy of administration of the screen.
 There are three levels of CLTS FS quality assurance.